Then-Terence/LXR/LiteXploreR_Demo.md

 ## 20: (78,109]    83      3998   4081      0.0203 -1.24206231
 ```

+For every category, the table shows the number of observations, the number of
+observations that take the value of 1 for Delinquency, those who take the value
+of 0 for delinquency, the probability, and the logit score.

+The logit score is the log odds, which is the numerical equivalent used in
+logistic regression.

 The cutoffs can be obtained from the function quantile() in base R. Its minimum
 and maximum are replaced by 0 and Inf respectively.